nashtonorm17/FinalGreenThumb/README.md

 ## Links

-After logining in you will be directed the the homepage
+After logining in you will be directed the the homepage from which you can link to every other page.
+Click the page link to go to page. you would like to see

-## Gar
+## Garden Creation

-Click the 'Recently Searched' button to show recently searched tweets.

-It will show the format of how the tweets will show up when searched for.

-To search for a tweet, enter an ID and then click on the 'Search' button.
+Search through the plant options to find plants you would like to added to your garden for every plant you would like to add click the add button.
+If you would like to clear your garden click the clear button.
+To return back to the previous page click the back button.
+Your garden will be saved until it is cleared.